| |

 |

-Tirez Sur Le Pianiste (Shoot the Pianist, 1960) Francois Truffaut
+Tirez Sur Le Pianiste (Shoot the Piano Player, 1960) Francois Truffaut

 Comedy and tragedy go hand in hand in Truffaut’s eloquent and playful homage to Film Noir.
 In the lead role Charles Aznavour is brilliant as Charlie, the washed up pianist, who is forced to face up to the past he has tried to forget, when his gangster brother comes to the bar where he works one night. |